akingkci/Dev-Automation/examples/pa11y/pa11y-advanced-project1/readme.md

 		},
   ```

-- **defaults**: inside the axeConfig object the configuration is set up.
+- **defaults**: inside the pa11yConfig object the configuration is set up.

     - **ignore**: the rules to be ignored are added or modified.